ariel-logos/SkillWatch/README.md

 ### What is it?
 Skillwatch is an add-on for FFXI's third-party loader and hook Ashita (https://www.ashitaxi.com/).
-Very simply, the purpose of this add-on is to have a clearer way to indentify the moment when enemy mobs "ready" a skill.
+Very simply, the purpose of this add-on is to have a clearer way to identify the moment when enemy mobs "ready" a skill.
 This could be useful in a variety of situations, for example, when people are playing with relevant ping issues or the time window to react to such event is in general too short.

 ### What is not?